 1. Credit – Possibly more important than anything else is a prospective tenant’s credit history.
 There are many credit-checking companies online that you can use to check your applicant’s credit history.
 Before you check a prospective tenant’s credit make sure you get a signed authorization form allowing you to access their information.
 On the credit report look for a history of late or delinquent payments (especially to landlords), bankruptcies, collections and high unpaid balances.
 Finding a tenant with a credit score of 600 or above is highly recommended.
 Be aware that if you deny an applicant based off of their credit report there are certain Fair Credit Reporting Act guidelines you will have to follow.
 Use an online service to pull credit at no cost to the landlord.

 2. Background Check – Similar to a credit check, a background check can give you information into a prospective tenant’s past.
 There are a variety of online companies that will provide a background check service.
 Some background investigating you may be able to easily and inexpensively do on your own.
-Use an online tenant check program to inspect the criminal history on prospective tenants at no cost to the landlord.
+Use an online tenant screening program to inspect the criminal history on prospective tenants at no cost to the landlord.

 3. Pets – Depending upon the type of property and size you may or may not want to allow pets.
 Small dogs and cats typically don’t do too much harm to a property, however, you’ll want to be very wary of any potential tenants with puppies or large dogs.
 Puppies frequently chew and can do substantial damage to carpets and floors.
 Large dogs tend to do more harm than smaller ones and can also do substantial damage to lawns.
 If you decide not to allow pets keep in mind that service animals are not considered pets and should be allowed with proper documentation.